bcrawford39GT/github_tutorial/README.md

 Note: If you update the conda package, you may have to redo the pip install.
 Without doing this, it may allow incompatable versions of the dependencies to be installed, etc.:

 `pip install -e .`

+### Run the example

+This is an example of the supplimentary functions in the utils directory (github_tutorial/utils) and the main function in the main_functions directory (github_tutorial/main_functions).

+The example is located here 'examples_to_run/examples.py'.
+The instructions to run it are provided below:

+`cd examples_to_run`

+`python examples.py`

+### Run the test cases using pytest

+Each python file has it's own test functions scripts located here 'github_tutorial/tests', which are used to ensure proper functionallity when making changes to the code, or if python dependancies alter how some functions behave.

+Run all the tests:

+`cd github_tutorial/tests`

+`pytest`

+Run individual test on 'test_math.py':

+`cd github_tutorial/tests`

+`pytest test_math.py`

+Run individual test on 'test_main_functions.py':

+`cd github_tutorial/tests`

+`pytest test_main_functions.py`